(Credit for the past work highlighted here goes to our entire team of current and past graduate students and postdoctoral fellows!)

 Figure 6.
 Examples of our computational back-end integrated circuits: (a) mixed-signal multi-core DSPs within closed-loop responsive neurostimulators for treating neurological disorders [J20, J21, J30, C67], and (b) implantable mixed-signal machine learning accelerators (including the world’s first support vector machine in silicon, with Prof. Gert Cauwenberghs) [J1, J2, J8, J13, J14].

 Sensory microsystems often require wire-free and battery-free operation under strict constraints of low form factor, high data rate, high energy efficiency and low specific absorption rate.
 Our solutions to these challenges include low-power custom FSK and UWB radio-frequency transceivers (Fig. 7a), as well as wireless energy transfer circuits for neural recording and neurostimulation with off-chip (Fig 7b) and on-chip (Fig. 7c) RFID-type inductive power/data receiver coils [C55].

 Figure 7.
-Examples of our RF transceivers and inductive energy transfer microsystems prototypes: (left) custom radio-frequency transceivers [J20, J21, C50, J26, C60], (middle) inductively powered wireless neural recording and neurostimulation microsystem [C55, J32, C65, J38], and (right) inductive power receiving circuits with an on-chip coil.
+Examples of our RF transceivers and inductive energy transfer microsystems prototypes: (left) custom radio-frequency transceivers [J20, J21, C50, J26, C60], (middle) an inductively powered wireless neural recording and neurostimulation microsystem [C55, J32, C65, J38], and (right) ongoing work on inductive power receiving circuits with an on-chip coil.